 Another of Dr. Guliuzza’s primary arguments against natural selection on the theology front is that organisms appear to be designed for their environment.
 I could not agree more with that statement.
 Organisms are incredibly well engineered for their environments.
 However, what Dr. Guliuzza means is different than our usual understanding of the term.
 “A distinctive of living things is their goal-directed operation—one of which is filling ecological niches.
 This is in obedience to God telling “them” to be “fruitful,” “multiply,” and “fill” the earth (Genesis 1:22, 28; 8:17; 9:1, 7.)
 An organism-based paradigm is biblical.”
 This is a huge stretch based on the verses he cites.

 Based on Guliuzza’s prooftexts, he is right about one thing.
 The animals are commanded to fill the earth and the sea and they have done this.
 It is hard to go anywhere on planet earth where there are not at least a few creatures.
-However, his uses of Genesis 1:28, Genesis 9:1 and Genesis 9:7 are bizarre.
-Genesis 1:28 tells man to fill the earth, not animals and is thus entirely irrelevant here.
+However, his uses of Genesis 1:28, Genesis 9:1, and Genesis 9:7 are bizarre.
+Genesis 1:28 tells man to fill the earth, not animals, and is thus entirely irrelevant here.
 Genesis 9:1 repeats that command but to Noah and his sons.
-Genesis 9:7 repeates the same point, again direct to humans.
-Why Guliuzza applies commands given to humans to the animal world is a mystery, unless his argument is that since humans do not undergo natural selection, animals do not either; which would be equally bizarre and a false equivalence.
+Genesis 9:7 repeats the same point, again direct to humans.
+Why Guliuzza applies commands given to humans to the animal world is a mystery unless his argument is that since humans do not undergo natural selection, animals do not either; which would be equally bizarre and false equivalence.

 However, as noted by Dr. Jason Lisle in his scorching rebuke of Dr. Guliuzza’s ideas, there are examples of natural selection in the Bible.
 The remainder of this section on theology draws heavily on Dr. Lisle’s arguments.
 I am deeply grateful to Dr. Lisle for expressing these ideas much more thoroughly than I could and I recommend anyone with interest in the topic to read the article in the Answers Research Journal.

-Lisle points out that there are at least three examples of the natural selection in the Bible.
+Lisle points out that there are at least three examples of natural selection in the Bible.
 The first is the Flood.
 Which is incredibly simple, yet, I freely admit, I had never thought of it that way.
-The Flood wiped out all air breathing, land dwelling animals outside the Ark.
+The Flood wiped out all air-breathing, land-dwelling animals outside the Ark.
 That is natural selection in a nutshell.
 Think about it.
 The environment changed, drastically.
-Suddenly, being an air-breathing, land dwelling organism was no longer suited to the environment.
+Suddenly, being an air-breathing, land-dwelling organism was no longer suited to the environment.
 There was no land.
-Obligate land dwellers could not handle the new environment and were wiped out.
-As Lisle notes, this selection did not select against things like whales, which, while air breathing, do not require land.
+Obligate land-dwellers could not handle the new environment and were wiped out.
+As Lisle notes, this selection did not select against things like whales, which, while air-breathing, do not require land.
 Thus, selection favored these organisms because they were now most fit for the environment.